About Dive Subculture Technical Dive Center

 Divers Alert Network (DAN) is a global organization dedicated to diver safety and health.
 Established in 1980, DAN provides emergency medical assistance, insurance, education, and research services to the diving community.

-Its primary missions is to enhance dive safety by offering 24/7 support for divers experiencing emergencies, such as decompression sickness, and providing vital information on dive medicine and safety protocols.
+Its primary mission is to enhance dive safety by offering 24/7 support for divers experiencing emergencies, such as decompression sickness, and providing vital information on dive medicine and safety protocols.

-Through its extensive network and resources.
-Divers Alert Network (DAN) has become a trusted ally for divers worldwide, ensuring that they are prepared and supported both in and out of the water.
+Through its extensive network and resources, DAN has become a trusted ally for divers worldwide, ensuring that they are prepared and supported both in and out of the water.
+Dive Subculture Technical Dive Center highly recommends the purchase of DAN insurance to ensure divers are protected in case of unforeseen accidents or medical emergencies during their underwater adventures.

 The Tech Diver's Corner